arvapps-forked-projects/Github-Store/README.md

 ## 🔑 Configuration

-GithubStore uses a GitHub OAuth app for authentication and API rate‑limit isolation.
+Github Store uses a GitHub OAuth app for authentication and API rate‑limit isolation.

 1. Create a GitHub OAuth app at **GitHub → Settings → Developer settings → OAuth Apps**.
 2. Set the callback URL to `githubstore://callback` (_Not quite important_).